 If you ask any dermatologist or skin scientist about the causes of chronic adult acne, they'll likely name off these two major culprits - hormones and stress.
 These, particularly for women, are widely accepted as the #1 causes of chronic breakouts.
 And while I agree, I believe that stress is too surface-level a term for how our spiritual well-being is linked to our skin.
 What they call stress, I call 'an unsettled spirit.'

 If you're experiencing chronic skin symptoms, ie. cystic breakouts, chronic inflammation, etc., there is a high likelihood that your lifestyle, past traumas, and/or spiritual well-being (or lack thereof) are at play.
 Is it any surprise that when my anxiety was at it's peak, so too was my cystic acne?
 Is it any coincidence that when I made a daily practice of self-care and meditation, my skin completely transformed within weeks (and has never been the same)?
 I'll let you decide.
 See below for some of my immediate recommendations on how to heal your spirit so you can heal your skin.
+You can find the complete morning routine that saved my skin here.

 Tips & inspiration...